Meditation and Dharma teaching

 Book a time with me

 You can use the Calendly app embedded here to book a time with me.
-You can also send me an email message directly at niccolaggi@gmail.com.
-Since I don't use Calendly exclusively bookings have to be occasionally rescheduled, but in that case I'll let you know.
+You can also send me an email message directly at niccolaggi@gmail.com if you'd like to schedule that way, but Calendly should work well.

-- One-on-one mid-to-long-term coaching in meditative practices, which involves some therapeutic aspects
+- One-on-one mid-to-long-term coaching in meditative practices and Dharma, which involves some therapeutic aspects

-All my teaching is done on a semi-voluntary dāna basis.
-What this means in practice is that if you have the means to give any dāna comfortably, it is very welcome.
+All my teaching is done on a dāna basis.
+My livelihood depends on the dāna I receive from teaching, so some form of fee is, generally speaking, required.
 The amount, though, is up to you.
 It should feel relatively easy to give, comfortable, not like a sacrifice; something you want to give to me, not something forced.
 It's a great practice in healthy generosity in its own right.
-What you essentially want to do here is to avoid the extremes of stinginess and sacrifice.
+What you essentially want to do here is to avoid the extremes of stinginess and unhappy self-sacrifice.

-If, however, you are genuinely very poor, just tell me and you won't have to give anything.
+If, however, you are genuinely very poor and can't spare a single dime, just tell me and you won't have to give anything.
+Your socio-economic status should never form an obstacle to the training.

 Upcoming retreats, courses etc.